IAFEnvoy/Jupiter/README.md

 ## Other Version

 We will only update to newer versions when our other mods are needed.
-Request if you want other versions.
-(Except 1.16 and below.)

 ## Discord